enricop89/tesco-bot-nexmo-over-ai/README.md

 ## Getting started

-Before you begin you'll need to install the Serverless Framework
+Before you begin you'll need to install the Serverless Framework.

 ### Serverless